 Cahors: special wine touring report now available

 You can get my special Cahors wine touring supplement as a PDF file, featuring all three parts of my Malbec road-trip trilogy posted on French Mediterranean Wine earlier this year, plus bonus winery profiles from this exciting region of south-west France and the latest update added in Nov 2015.
-These special reports are not free2view and have also been combined into a massive e-magazine available to buy on as a Kindle ebook.
-Click on the title link above to find the PayPal buttons or links to Amazon!
+These special reports are not free2view and have also been combined into a massive e-magazine available to buy on as a Kindle eBook.
+Click on the title link above to find the PayPal buttons or link to Amazon!

 Cahors: Malbec roadtrip part 2 Châteaux du Cayrou, Famaey, Métairie Grande du Théron, Latuc.